SINGH-RAJVEER/Clearist/README.md

-Clearist is going to be a minimal, AD free, free and opensource ToDo list app.
+Clearist is going to be a minimal and FOSS ToDo list app.